bweasels/scRNASeq-CNVCaller/README.md

 Like inferCNV, scRNASeq-CNVCaller require three inputs:
 - the read count matrix
 - the cell type annotation file
-- the gene ordering file (geneLocs)
+- the gene ordering file

 ## Usage